Babazon/rocket-launch/README.md

 `$ npm run format`

 ## Future Improvements
 While the current version offers essential functionality, potential future enhancements include implementing push notification services for upcoming launches and introducing a "Live Launch Countdown" feature displaying live YouTube streams with integrated chat functionality.
+Had SpaceX api offered paging, or graphql, smaller requests could be made on home screen which would ease the burden on the network usage and calculation costs on the device.
+Finally, a real designer could design a futuriistic, atom-age style design that provides a real ROCKET APP feeling.

 ## Screenshots